Targeted and immunotherapy drugs for mouth and oropharyngeal cancer

 - you cannot have chemotherapy

-If your cancer has come back or spread, you might have cetuximab with chemotherapy, But this treatment is not available everywhere in the UK.
+If your cancer started in the mouth and has come back or spread, you might have cetuximab with chemotherapy.
+This treatment is not available everywhere in the UK.

 Nivolumab is available on the NHS in the UK.
 In England, Wales and Northern Ireland, you can have nivolumab if you have: